In this article

 The Infoline is available from 9am to 4pm Monday to Friday and members of the team are available to answer questions regarding the NDIS and appropriate supports and pathways.

-The Carer Allowance is a payment for parents or carers who are caring at home for a child or adult with autism.
+The Carer Allowance is a payment for parents or carers who are caring at home for an autistic child or adult.
 It is means-tested, and if you are eligible it is paid as a fortnightly cash payment.
 Additional one-off payments are also available from time to time, and it is adjusted annually in line with inflation.

 If the person being cared for is a child under 16, they may also be eligible for a Health Care Card, a concession card that gives access to cheaper medicines and discounts on some services.

-If you are caring at home for a child or adult with autism and this means you are unable to work or support yourself, you may be eligible for the Carer Payment.
+If you are caring at home for an autistic child, and this means you are unable to work or support yourself, you may be eligible for the Carer Payment.
 There are different rates of Carer Payment for single people and couples, and both the carer and the person you are providing care for need to be eligible.
 This is a fortnightly cash payment that is means-tested.

 Child Disability Assistance Payment

-If you are receiving a Carer Allowance to care for a child with autism, you may also be eligible to receive an annual Child Disability Assistance Payment, made as a one-off payment each year on 1 July.
+If you are receiving a Carer Allowance to care for an autistic child, you may also be eligible to receive an annual Child Disability Assistance Payment, made as a one-off payment each year on 1 July.

 If you receive the Carer Allowance or the Carer Payment, you may also be entitled to a Carer Supplement.
-This is an annual, one-off payment on 1 July which assists in meeting the costs of caring at home for a child or adult with autism.
+This is an annual, one-off payment on 1 July which assists in meeting the costs of caring at home for a child or adult on the autism spectrum.
 No application is required, as Centrelink will automatically make the payment if you are eligible.

 Disability Support Pension

 If you are on the autism spectrum, aged over 16 years, and autism prevents you from working or being able to support yourself, you may be eligible for a Disability Support Pension.
 There are both medical and non-medical criteria that must be met before a Disability Support Pension can be received.